An aspiring lawyer who graduated college and gave birth to her first child — on the same day — received her diploma in the hospital.

 Although her May 14 due date was the same day as her college graduation ceremony, Sayles wasn’t troubled — due dates are just an estimation (calculated by 40 weeks after the first day of your last period) and doctors figured she had a bit more time.

 But the night before her graduation ceremony, Sayles felt contractions.
-Assuming she was experiencing Braxton Hicks (irregular contractions that can possibly signal labor), she headed to Ochsner Baptist Medical Center, just in case.
+Assuming she was experiencing Braxton Hicks (irregular contractions that can possibly signal labor), she wasn't too concerned — but as the contractions grew stronger, she headed to Ochsner Baptist Medical Center on the morning of May 14 just in case.